John Wiltbank | |

 Spouse: | Mary Stockley (1750) |

 Wiltbank was born on December 10, 1731, in Lewes, Delaware.[1]
-He was born on a 344-acre farm that had been given to his great-grandfather and was the son of Cornelius Wiltbank.[2]
+He was born on a 344-acre farm that had been given to his great-grandfather, and was the son of Cornelius Wiltbank.[2]
 He grew up and was educated in Lewes.[2]
 On March 12, 1750 or 1751, he married Mary Stockley, the daughter of Woodman Stockley, on her 14th birthday.[2]
-[3] They had a total of six children together, the first of which being born in 1751.[3]
+[3] They had a total of six children together, the first of which was born in 1751.[3]

 In 1774, Wiltbank was named a Sussex representative of the Provincial Assembly of the Three Lower Counties, which had its first meeting on August 1 of that year.[3]
 Originally a Tory sympathizer,[5] Wiltbank was eventually convinced by Caesar Rodney and Thomas McKean to support the Colonies over Britain.[2]
 That same year, he was elected a member of Sussex's "Boston Relief Committee," which helped gather funds for the colonists in Massachusetts.[2]